Qudrot/alx-system_Engineering-devops/README.md

 #!bin/bash

-Description for Alx system engineering devops

-This is the repository for all script task for shell basic
+This repository contains all the script task for Shell-basics